mkader/ML.NET/ManualCreation.md

 * Purpose
   1. The saved model can be reused in other applications or processes without retraining.
   1. Once the model is trained and saved, it can be quickly loaded for predictions without incurring the cost of retraining.
-* When to Use
+* When to Use - After training a ML model, you save it for:
-  1. After training a ML model, you save it for: Deployment in prod envs, Sharing with other teams or systems, Avoiding retraining when predictions need to be made multiple times.
+  1. Deployment in prod envs
+  2. Sharing with other teams or systems
+  3. Avoiding retraining when predictions need to be made multiple times.
 ```csharp
 // 1.Create a Model code
 mlContext.Model.Save(model, trainingData.Schema, "SalaryPredictionModel.zip");